mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/terminalizer.md

 # terminalizer
-> Utility program which records the terminal and generate animated gifs or share a video.
+> Utility program which records the terminal and generate animated GIFs or share a video.
 > More information: <https://terminalizer.com>.

 - Create the global config directory